Feyerabend/cc/ch07/sec7.6/README.md

 but code that *made sense*.
 That moment revolved around three ideas that became deeply intertwined: object-oriented programming, Java, and design patterns.*

-*Object-oriented programming (OO) didn’t begin there, of course.
+*Object-oriented programming (OO) didn't begin there, of course.
 Its roots go back to languages like Simula and later Smalltalk, where the idea was almost philosophical: model software as a collection of interacting "objects," each with its own state and behaviour.
 But for years, this was more of an academic curiosity than an industry standard.*